ggsavin/voting-games/project-book/methodology.md

 ```{note}
 The 37 implementation details of PPO[^37-details-ppo] is a great blog post detailing many more intricacies of PPO implementations
 ```

+### Why did we choose PPO

+A majority of the works we looked at used PPO {cite}`Matsunami2020-wt, Brandizzi2021RLupusCT`, , as it has nice learning properties and good overall success.

+We implemented our own following some works in truncated BPTT and CLeanRL, however relying on a framework might have been a better choice.

 ## Agent Design
 We use Independent Learners with a shared policy for all the agents vs a JAL because we  dont want action space to scale